huggingface/hub-docs/docs/hub/datasets-manual-configuration.md

 ## Builder parameters

 Not only `data_files`, but other builder-specific parameters can be passed via YAML, allowing for more flexibility on how to load the data while not requiring any custom code.
-For example, define which separator to use in which configuration to load your `csv` files:
+For example, define which separator to use in which subset to load your `csv` files:

 ```yaml
 ---